 - your income - the money you have coming into your home

 - your personal circumstances, for example, your age and whether you have people living in your home.

 How to Apply

-You will need to complete an application form to apply for housing benefit, this may be completed at Job Centre Plus, through the pension Service or with your Local Authority.
+You will need to complete an application form to apply for housing benefit, this may be completed for you at Job Centre Plus, through the Pension Service or with your Local Authority.
 Evidence of your identity, all income, all savings or other capital and your national insurance number must be provided.
 This information is also required for your partner if you have one.
 Details of anyone else living in your household are also required.

 We will discuss your claim with your landlord only if you, the claimant have given authorisation.
 There is a section on the application form that you would have to sign to authorise this.
 We will not give your landlord any information about your personal, household or financial circumstances.

 It is very important that you continue to pay your Rent and Council Tax.
 You may receive little or no benefit and if you do not pay you may fall in to arrears.

 You can claim Housing Benefit irrespective of whether it is a furnished or unfurnished let.

 The 'applicable amount' is the amount the Government says you need to live on each week and it is made up of three parts:

 - An amount for you and your partner, if you have one.